-3 | RESULTS
+RESULTS

-3.1 | Population genetics
+Population genetics

-We found no identical multi-locus genotypes in the dataset, indicating no clones were present among the sampled individuals.
-Across both sites, all loci were polymorphic, ranging up to 18 alleles per locus, but two of the loci were monomorphic in Kemp Channel (lcam32 and lcam4) (Table S2).
-No significant linkage disequilibrium occurred between any pairs of loci.
+We found no identical multi-locus genotypes in the dataset, indicating no clones were present amongst the sampled individuals.
+Across all sites, all loci were polymorphic, ranging up to 18 alleles per locus, but two of the loci were monomorphic in Kemp Channel (Icam32 and Icam4) (Table S2).
+No significant linkage disequilibrium occurred among any loci pairs.
 Null allele frequencies and the proportion of missing alleles (genotyping failures) were high for many loci, and heterozygosity deficiencies were observed in many cases (Table S2).

 Pairwise genetic differentiation between Long Key and Kemp Channel was low (F{ST} = 0.021).
-The first and second principle coordinates of the PCoA explained only 15.81% of the total variation among the samples, and the individuals are not separated by site (Figure 1).
+The first and second principle coordinates of the PCoA explained only 15.81% of the total variation among the samples, and the individuals are not separated by site (Fig. 1).
 The sites can therefore be considered to be well-mixed genetically.

-3.2 | Microbial community composition
+Microbial community composition

 We successfully conducted PCR amplification and Illumina sequencing on 34 samples (17 each from Long Key and Kemp Channel).
-Between 97.10% and 99.61% of reads were assembled per sample.
-One sample from Kemp Channel yielded far fewer assembled sequences than the remaining samples (28,163) and was removed from the analyses, leaving samples with between 118,370 and 426,014 assembled sequences (mean = 241,448 \pm 13,758 SE, Figure S1).
-Between 80.77% and 87.57% of the filtered sequence set could be aligned to a taxon, with 31,567 OTUs found across all samples, and individual sponges ranging from 4,165 to 14,503 OTUs (Figure S1).
+Between 97.10 and 99.61% of reads were assembled per sample.
+One sample from Kemp Channel yielded a far fewer assembled sequences than the remaining samples (28,163) and was removed from the analyses, leaving samples with between 118,370 and 426,014 assembled sequences (mean = 241,448 ± 13,758 S.E., Fig. S1).
+Between 80.77 and 87.57% of the filtered sequence set could be aligned to a taxon, with 31,567 OTUs found across all samples, and individual sponges ranging from 4,165 to 14,503 OTUs (Fig. S1).
 Among all OTUs, we detected a total of 22 bacterial phyla and one archaeal phylum.
-The most abundant phylum was Chloroflexi (62.6% of the total reads), followed by Proteobacteria (17.5%), Acidobacteria (6.4%), PAUC34f (4.3%), SBR1093 (3.8%), Gemmatimonadetes (1.6%) and Actinobacteria (1.5%) (Figure S2).
+The most abundant phylum was Chloroflexi (62.6% of the total reads), followed by Proteobacteria (17.5%), Acidobacteria (6.4%), PAUC34f (4.3%), SBR1093 (3.8%), Gemmatimonadetes (1.6%) and Actinobacteria (1.5%) (Fig. S2).
 The remaining phyla formed less than 1% of the total reads.
-Within Chloroflexi, Anaerolineae was the most dominant class, forming large proportions of the microbiomes of all samples (Figure S3).
+Within Chloroflexi, Anaerolineae was the most dominant class, forming large proportions of the microbiomes of all samples (Fig. S3).